★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do The Motley Fool and Tickeron cover?

-Both cover Stocks, and ETFs.
-Tickeron adds coverage for Mutual Funds, Cryptos, and Currencies.
+Both cover stocks and ETFs.
+Tickeron adds mutual funds, cryptos, and currencies on top.

 Does The Motley Fool or Tickeron have real-time data?

-Tickeron offers real-time data feeds, which is essential for active traders.
-The Motley Fool uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Tickeron offers real-time data, which matters if you trade actively.
+The Motley Fool runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Is The Motley Fool or Tickeron better for day trading?

-Tickeron includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+Tickeron has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with The Motley Fool or Tickeron?